fatiando/fatiando/doc/advanced.rst

 Compiling Cython extension modules for better performance
 ---------------------------------------------------------

-More on this later.
+Sorry, I'll get to this some day.
+Promise.

 Even faster processing of large arrays with ``numexpr``
 -------------------------------------------------------

-More on this later.
+Sorry, I'll get to this some day.
+Promise.